duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

 Symptom: The estimated pose is really bad and the scene is not dynamic

-Resolution: Debug the pipeline by turning on the plotting parameters
+Resolution: Debug the pipeline by turning on the plotting parameters, they are in the `.yaml` file in the data folder of `lib-visualodo`

-*Debug videos will be added here*

-### Offline demo {#WHAT GOES HERE?}
+### Offline demo {#demo-visualodometry-offline}

 If you dont have a duckiebot in hand, or your network is not reliable enough, you can also run this demo offline!
 Clone the git repository of visual odometry and compile the repository: